 The Subprime Mortgage Crisis

 2007, real estate markets were over-saturated with over-priced homes being

 purchased by people who posed high credit risks.
-Lenders gave out expensive
+Lenders gave out

-more than the homes’ total values.
-Many homeowners found themselves unable to
+to more than the homes’ total values.
+Many homeowners found themselves unable

-sell due to plummeting real estate values.
+or sell due to plummeting real estate values.
 Millions of Americans who were

 behind on their mortgages had no way of avoiding default.
 This harrowing